CIROH-UA/ngen-datastream/docs/BREAKDOWN.md

 * `-l` : These layers are required: `divides`,`flowlines`,`network`,`nexus`,`forcing-weights`,`flowpath-attributes`, and`model-attributes`
 * `-w` : Defines which grid the weights are calculated from.
 In this case, it's the medium_range forcing from the National Water Model
 * `-v` : Defines the hydrofabric version
-* The last arguement `"Gages-09106150"`, corresponds to the stream guage that hfsubset will use to trace the upstream network.
+* The last arguement `"Gages-09106150"`, corresponds to the stream gauge that hfsubset will use to trace the upstream network.
 This effectively defines the spatial domain.
-This is a guage on the Colorado River in Palisade, Colorado.
+This is a gauge on the Colorado River in Palisade, Colorado.

 See [hfsubset](https://github.com/lynker-spatial/hfsubsetCLI) for more options.

-Use the [Lynker Spatial Hydrolocation Viewer](https://www.lynker-spatial.com/hydrolocations.html) to find the guage (`usgs_site_code`) you want.
+Use the [Lynker Spatial Hydrolocation Viewer](https://www.lynker-spatial.com/hydrolocations.html) to find the gauge (`usgs_site_code`) you want.

 ![ngen-datastream](images/lynker-spatial-palisade.jpg)